plotly/plotly.py/doc/python/setting-graph-size.md

 #### Reference

-See [https://plotly.com/python/reference/layout/](reference/graph_objects/Layout.md) for more information and chart attribute options!
+See the [full reference for `go.Layout`](reference/graph_objects/Layout.md) for more information and chart attribute options!